itaim18/akela/server-nestjs/README.md

 # Client side

 ## Setup
-Run in this folder in the cmd / terminal `num install` and make sure a `node_modules` folder is created.
+Run in this folder in the cmd / terminal `npm install` and make sure a `node_modules` folder is created.

 ## How to run it
 Enter this project folder in the cmd / terminal and run `npm run dev`.
 This project should also have hot-reloading.